 31 July 2013 by Laura

-To celebrate our new book, ‘Pre-Raphaelite Treasures at National Museums Liverpool’ we asked So Coco Rouge to create a makeover, inspired by the Pre-Raphaelite style!
+Have you ever wanted to get the look of a ‘Pre-Raphaelite beauty’?
+We asked So Coco Rouge to create a makeover, inspired by the Pre-Raphaelite style!
 Sian-Louise Auld from the Liverpool beauty salon has given us some tips below on how you too can achieve this timeless look:

 “With Pre- Raphaelite inspired fashion pieces showing on the catwalk for the last few years, and 21st century fashion icons such as Florence Welsh embracing the look, there has never been a better time to experiment with this popular trend.

 “An easy way to add a Pre-Raphaelite bohemian edge to your look is with your hair.
 Their famed fairytale long, soft flowing curls are simple to create in the comfort of your own home.
 All you need is a heated conical wand, sectioning clips, a soft brush and smoothing balm.